 Cell references are always absolute.
 An entry of [A5] always points to cell A5, regardless of the placement of the inserted calc method or the target cell for the variable.
 However, you can use a formula in cell A5 to dynamically change the contents-for example, depending on the current insertion point location.
-The workbook is calculated before the calc method form opens.
+The workbook is calculated before the Calc Method Variables dialog opens.